Selected work

 Knowledge should emerge naturally.

-Documentation shouldn't require extra work.
-The repository grows as teams do their everyday jobs.
+The repository grows as teams do their everyday work — no extra upkeep.

 From AI proposal to shared knowledgeStep 1 / 4